 LIMIT: SHARE OF RECYCLED COMPONENTS

-Whenever possible, we source and select recycled materials for our products.
+Whenever possible, we source and choose recycled materials for our products.
 We use most components from recycled materials, with the majority consisting of recycled post-consumer material.
 However, we have not yet solved the challenge of sourcing foams (PE and PU) and zipper sliders from recycled materials.